History of the Dominican Republic: Eighteenth century

-French occupation
+French occupation (1795–1809)

-In 1801, Toussaint Louverture arrived in Santo Domingo, proclaiming the abolition of slavery on behalf of the Haitian Republic.
+In 1801, Toussaint Louverture arrived in Santo Domingo, proclaiming the abolition of slavery on behalf of the French Republic.
 Shortly afterwards, Napoleon dispatched an army which subdued the whole island and ruled it for a few months.
 Mulattoes and blacks again rose up against these French in October 1802 and finally defeated them in November 1803.
 On 1 January 1804, the victors declared Saint-Domingue to be the independent republic of Haiti, the Taíno name for the entire island.
 Even after their defeat by the Haitians, a small French garrison remained in Santo Domingo.
 Slavery was reestablished and many of the émigré Spanish colonists returned.
-In 1805, after crowning himself Emperor, Jean-Jacques Dessalines invaded, reaching Santo Domingo before retreating in the face of a French naval squadron.
+In 1805, Jean-Jacques Dessalines, after crowning himself Emperor, invaded, reaching Santo Domingo before retreating in the face of a French naval squadron.
+In their retreat through the Cibao, the Haitians sacked the towns of Santiago and Moca, slaughtering most of their residents.

-The French held on to the eastern part of the island until dealt a serious blow by the Dominican General Juan Sánchez Ramírez at the Battle of Palo Hincado on November 7, 1808.
+The French held on to the eastern part of the island until the pro-Spanish rebellion led the Dominican General Juan Sánchez Ramírez.
+He delivered a heavy blow at the Battle of Palo Hincado on November 7, 1808.
 With help from the British Navy, Ramírez laid siege to the city of Santo Domingo.
-The French in the besieged city finally capitulated on July 9, 1809, initiating a twelve-year period of Spanish rule, known in Dominican history as "the Foolish Spain."
+The French in the besieged city finally capitulated on July 9, 1809, initiating a twelve-year period of Spanish rule, known in Dominican history as España Boba ('the Foolish Spain').

-Spanish colony: 1809–1821
+Spanish colony (1809–1821)

 The population of the new Spanish colony stood at approximately 104,000.
 Of this number, about 30,000 were slaves, working predominantly on cattle ranches, and the rest a mixture of Spanish, taino and black.
 The European Spaniards were few, and consisted principally of Catalans and Canary Islanders.

 During this period in time, the Spanish crown wielded little to no influence in the colony of Santo Domingo.
 Some wealthy cattle ranchers had become leaders, and sought to bring control and order in the southeast of the colony where the "law of machete" ruled the land.
 On December 1, 1821, the former Captain general in charge of the colony, José Núñez de Cáceres, influenced by all the Revolutions that were going on around him, finally decided to overthrow the Spanish government and proclaimed the independence of "Spanish Haiti".

 The white and mulatto slave owners on the eastern part of the island—recognizing their vulnerability both to Spanish and to Haitian attack and also seeking to maintain their slaves as property—attempted to annex themselves to Gran Colombia.
 While this request was in transit, Jean-Pierre Boyer, the ruler of Haiti, invaded Santo Domingo on February 9, 1822, with a 10,000-strong army.
 Having no capacity to resist, Núñez de Cáceres surrendered the capital.